-Assam is one of the Seven Sister states and is encircled by the remaining Sister states – Tripura, Nagaland, Meghalaya, Mizoram, Manipur and Arunachal Pradesh – and another state West Bengal.
+Facts about Assam – Assam is one of the Seven Sister States and is encircled by the remaining Sister states – Tripura, Nagaland, Meghalaya, Mizoram, Manipur and Arunachal Pradesh – and another state West Bengal.
 Moreover, the countries Bangladesh and Bhutan share the international borders with this state.
 The state is surrounded by land.

 The state is also known for one of its kind Assamese golden silk called muga which is produced only in Assam.
 Another aspect that brings Assam close to India’s heart is its first and oldest petroleum resources.

 - Assam History speaks of the traditions and cultures of the oldest periods of human civilizations.
 Enriched by many Dynastic traits, the land of Assam remains one of the most enticing states of India.
 The notable rulers who once existed in Assam include Ahoms and Kiratas.

 - During the periods of the 13th century, Assam was ruled by two prime Dynasties of Kamarupa and Ahom.
 Under the rule of Ahom Dynasty, Assam started a new journey towards becoming a developed land of India.

 - After the Ahom dynasty, Assam came under the control of Burmese Kingdom.
 The rulers of Burma continued their unprecedented domination over the state of Assam till the 1800s.
 In the year 1826, the British emperor took charge of the state and thus begun the colonial era of Assam.